amio-io/amio-chat-sdk-web/README.md

 - When a Quick Reply button is clicked, its `title` is rendered as a text message and, at the same time, a call to Amio Chat server is made (see below)
 - All of the Quick Reply buttons are dismissed as soon as user clicks one or replies using text input
 - Quick Replies can be attached to any message type (text, image...)
+- Text input can be disabled (if desirable) when Quick Reply buttons are displayed

 #### Quick Replies API
 When a message is received via [events.onMessageReceived(func)](#eventsonmessagereceivedfunc) callback, the message's `content` can have a `quick_replies` field indicating that one or more Quick Reply buttons should be displayed.

 ```json
 {
 "content": {